-It was Sunday September eleventh two thousand sixteen when I rounded a bend on the trail above the river and saw, in a small cove across the river, eight horses in the water drinking from the river.
+It was Sunday, September 11th, 2016 when I rounded a bend on the trail above the river and saw, in a small cove across the river, eight horses in the water drinking from the river.

 My wife was anxious to try tubing.
 She also wanted pictures and I wasn’t sure I wanted to float in an inner tube in an often swift flowing river while trying to take pictures at the same time.
 I had visions of my camera and iPhone ending up in the river.
 So my wife and one of our adult sons took off in their inner tubes while I followed along the bank taking pictures.

-I Spy Some Wild Horses in the Salt River
+I Spied Some Wild Horses in the Salt River

 Driving along N. Bush Highway toward the Pebble Beach Recreation Area where my wife and son launched their tubes I saw roadside signs alerting drivers to watch out for horses crossing the road.
 But I never expected to encounter and take pictures of wild horses.

 Horses Originated in North America but Later Died Out Due to Climate Change

 Fossil records indicate that horses originated in North America about 4 million years ago and then spread to Europe and Asia while the three continents were still connected.
 Geologic change later resulted in the continents separating leaving North and South America separated by oceans from the other continents.

 Horses continued to survive in North America following the breakup of the continents.
 For a while they were even able to continue crossing into Asia via the land bridge across the Bering Strait that once connected Alaska with Siberia continued to exist for a time after the breakup of the continents.